 Well, auto downshift is another thing (It felt magical on the 2018 BMW S1000RR).
 I think this is the next step for Healtech- To offer auto blipper add-on for their Quickshifter.

 To anyone who is looking for an aftermarket Quickshifter, I would definitely recommend Healtech iQSE.
 Confirm if your motorcycle is supported from here.
 It costs between $335 to $370 depending on the wiring harness selected for your motorcycle.
+Click the button below to find the exact price.
 If you have any questions, ask away in the comments sections.

 Also Read: Importance of good vision on a motorcycle

 Latest posts by Siddharth Sharma (see all)

 - How to become a Car Designer? - February 4, 2019

 - 5 Reasons Why Carports are a Great Alternative to Garages - February 1, 2019